-Well the movie is quickly rapped up as Susan sicks Kong on Dr. Who’s ship.
-Kong dives in after it, gives the boat a right royal pounding and the international Judas know as Dr. Who is no more.
-As Kong starts his long swim back him she tries to call him back, but is told to let him go as, “Kong has enough of what we call civilization.”
+Well the movie is quickly rapped up as Susan sicks Kong on Dr. Who’s ship and Kong dives in after it.
+The big ape gives the boat a right royal pounding and the international Judas know as Dr. Who is no more.
+As Kong starts his long swim back him Susan tries to call him back but is told to let him go as, “Kong has enough of what we call civilization.”

 King Kong Escapes is a much more straight forward story, and nowhere near as goofy as King Kong vs. Godzilla, and for sheer coolness of Mecha–Kong it gets my vote.
 But I highly recommend both films for a guaranteed fun evening.